ResearchComputing/Documentation/docs/cloud/aws/getting-started/aws-cli-saml2aws.md

 You should see the same output from earlier.
 Now you can run all the AWS CLI commands you want, or run a shell script.
-All AWS CLI commands will run under the saml2aws login from earlier.
+All AWS CLI commands will run under the saml2aws login credentials from earlier.

 ### saml2aws Advanced Configuration